M25 (Durban)

 The M25 is a metropolitan route in the eThekwini Metropolitan Municipality, South Africa linking the R102 in KwaMashu to Inanda, north-west of Durban.
-The M25 serves as one of the most important commuter routes in Greater Durban connecting two of its largest townships to Durban (via the R102).
+The M25 serves as one of the most important commuter routes in the Greater Durban region, connecting two of its largest townships to Durban (via the R102).

 Route

-Also known as the Curnick Ndlovu Highway, after activist Curnick Ndlovu, and previously known as the KwaMashu Highway, the M25 begins as a double-carriageway freeway from its interchange with the R102 (to the N2 and Durban) and M5 (to New Germany and Mt Edgecombe) in Duffs Road, KwaMashu.
-It runs in a northwesterly direction bordering between KwaMashu in the south and Phoenix in the north and passes over the M21 Malendela Road interchange.
-The M25 enters Inanda to pass over the Bhejane Road interchange and the Ntuzuma Road interchange before ending its status as a freeway just after Ntuzuma Road.
-It proceeds to traverse through Inanda and turns right in a northerly direction at a traffic circle at the far eastern side of Inanda.
-After the traffic circle, the M25 then becomes Mafukuzela Highway proceeding to traverse through the hills of Inanda before entering leaving the township to enter the far eastern part of Mawothi and ending at an intersection with the M27 Jabu Ngcobo Drive (to Verulam) and Mawezulu Road (to Osindweni).
+Also known as the Curnick Ndlovu Highway, after activist Curnick Ndlovu, and previously known as the KwaMashu Highway, the M25 begins as a double-carriageway freeway from its interchange with the R102 (to the N2 and Durban) and M5 (to KwaDabeka and New Germany) in the Duffs Road suburb of KwaMashu.

+It runs in a northwesterly direction bordering between KwaMashu in the south and Phoenix in the north and passes over the interchanges at the M21 Malendela Road, Bhejane Road and Ntuzuma Road before ending its status as a freeway.

+It enters Inanda and traverses the township before turning right at a traffic circle on its far eastern side, heading north.
+Beyond the traffic circle, the M25 becomes Mafukuzela Highway, winding through the hills of Inanda before leaving the township and entering the eastern part of Mawothi.
+It terminates at an intersection with the M27 Jabu Ngcobo Drive, which connects to Verulam, and Mawezulu Road, which leads to Osindweni.

 The Bhejane Road interchange construction resulted in an engineering award for eThekwini Municipality.